thaohung/9Hits-Translations/README.md

 ```

 ## About English Translation
-We are not native to English, so if you are good at english, you can even help us to correct this English translation :-)
+We are not native to English, so if you are good at english, you can even help us to correct the English translation ☺

-# Best wishes to you
+# ❤ Best wishes to you ❤